Sydney-Informatics-Hub/Fastq-to-BAM/README.md

 * Name of your reference genome sequence (include suffix) e.g. Hg38.fasta
 * Required read/write access to any Gadi storage other than the supplied NCI project e.g. ab00

-## Usage
+## User guide

 Users will run a series of scripts for each stage of the Fastq-to-BAM pipeline.
-Run all scripts from the `Fastq-to-BAM` directory - this is your working directory.
-After completing [set up](#set-up), each subsequent stage consists of a `make_input.sh` script which creates a list of input files and a `run_parallel.pbs` script which submits the `<task>.sh` in parallel to the PBS job scheduler.
+After completing [set up](#set-up), follow the steps in the subheading belows.
+In brief, each job  consists of a `make_input.sh` script which creates a list of input files and a `run_parallel.pbs` script which submits the `<task>.sh` in parallel to the PBS job scheduler.
 Some stages have additional 'checker' scripts that can be run to confirm the integrity of a process' output.
 Each stage is detailed below.

 All scripts must be run from the `Fastq-to-BAM` directory.
 For how to calculate the resource requirements for each `_run_parallel.pbs` script, please see [Resource Usage](#resource-usage) and [Benchmarking metrics](#benchmarking-metrics) sections.